MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deactivate-guide.md

 ---
 author: Mamaylya
-description: Learn how to activate, deactivate, or delete a guide if you're a Dynamics 365 Guides administrator ms.author: mamaylya ms.date: 02/25/2020 ms.service: crm-online
+description: Learn how to activate, deactivate, or delete a guide if you're a Microsoft Dynamics 365 Guides admin. ms.author: mamaylya ms.date: 02/25/2020 ms.service: crm-online